Music and Texts of Gary Bachlund

 Dylan Thomas

-Under Milk Wood, the radio play by Dylan Thomas, remains under copyright.
-The songs were composed as sketches towards a chamber opera intended for ten singers, and correspondence with the estate through the International Copyright Bureau proved ineffective at that time at gaining non-exclusive rights to edit the full text into a shorter libretto.
-At the time of corresponding with the estate, from 1991-92, the songs and some additional sketches were already composed to test the premise, and given by the composer at a free public recital at UCLA in that year.
-In upcoming years, I will perhaps again pursue the estate and its executors with this purpose, as I continue to add sketches towards it through the years.
-However dealing with other than a principal artist over his work is daunting, for bureaucracies are usually less sensitive to artistic issues and temperaments, and more interested in asset value and the control thereof.
-GB/2005
+Under Milk Wood, the radio play by Dylan Thomas, remained under copyright throughout Europe until 2024.
+These songs were composed as sketches towards a chamber opera intended for a number of singers, and correspondence with the estate through the International Copyright Bureau proved ineffective at that time at gaining non-exclusive rights to edit the full text into a shorter libretto.
+At the time of corresponding with the estate, from 1991-92, the songs and some additional sketches were already composed to test the premise, and given by the composer at a free public recital at UCLA in that year and subsequently at private functions.

 DRAFT OF A RATIONALE